DannnyzZ/IT-Vademecum-Cheatsheets/README.md

 # OSI Model

-TThe OSI Model is a conceptual framework that defines how data is transmitted between devices on a network.
+**The OSI Model** is a conceptual framework that defines how data is transmitted between devices on a network.
 This cheatsheet provides information about each layer of the OSI Model, including:
 - name;
 - function;
 - type of data processed;